• Skip to primary navigation

 Darwin

-Despite Darwin's grey face he has lovely white teeth, so Darwin could range from 5-8 years old.
-In kennels he is a very friendly chap, so can live with children 6+ (due to his size.)
+Darwin is a gorgeous Malinois x Sighthound.
+Despite Darwin's grey face, he has lovely white teeth, so Darwin could range from 5-8 years old.
+In kennels he is a very friendly chap, so can live with children over 15 yrs.

 Darwin will need 6 foot or higher fences and he won't be able to be left in the garden alone.
 Darwin has not been tested with cats or dogs yet but this can be arranged if needed.

-Picture of Muttley
+Picture of Holly tortoiseshell cat

-Picture of Dorothy
+Picture of Thor

 Primary Sidebar